Some engineering slang words and expressions are downright funny. While others you need to know to work in the engineering profession.

 “The battery in the equipment experienced thermal runaway.”

-“The mounted material experienced thermal shock.”
+“The mounted material experienced a thermal shock.”

 “We need to use threaded screws to hold together the equipment.”

 Tip of the iceberg: the beginning of something, or a small part of something.